aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/notebooks/querybuilder-template.md

 graph.graphviz
 ```

-For further information on using `Graph` to generate provenanace graphs, please see [this section](https://aiida.readthedocs.io/projects/aiida-core/en/latest/howto/visualising_graphs/visualising_graphs.html) in the documentation.
+For further information on using `Graph` to generate provenance graphs, please see [this section](https://aiida.readthedocs.io/projects/aiida-core/en/latest/howto/visualising_graphs/visualising_graphs.html) in the documentation.

 You can also explore the provenance in other ways.
 If you have time, please work through [this appendix](https://aiida-tutorials.readthedocs.io/en/latest/pages/2020_Intro_Week/appendices/exploring_provenance.html) on exploring provenance.